-B) Course Outcome:

-By the end of the course, students will be able to:

-- CO1.
-Students get knowledge of internal structure of tissue system in plant. - CO2.
-Students are aware about microsporogenesis, megasporogenesis and embryogenesis. - CO3.
-Students get knowledge of tissue and tissue systems present in plant. - CO4.
-Students get knowledge of secondary growth in plants. - CO5.
-Students are able to know reasons for anomalous secondary growth in plants. - CO6.
-Students get knowledge of wood anatomy. - CO7.
-Students get knowledge of endosperm and seed.
+B) Learning Outcome: By the end of the course, students will be able to: 1.
+Get knowledge of internal structure of tissue system in plant.
+2. Aware about microsporogenesis, megasporogenesis and embryogenesis.
+3. Get knowledge of tissue and tissue systems present in plant.
+Credit - I (14L)

-Credit - I

-1. Plant anatomy introduction

-Definition, scope of plant anatomy and types of tissues
+1. Plant anatomy introduction (2L) Definition, scope of plant anatomy and types of tissues

-2. Epidermal tissue system

-Structure and function of epidermal tissue system, uniseriate and multiseriate epidermis, stomata: structure, types and functions, epidermal outgrowth:
+2. Epidermal tissue system (4L) Structure and function of epidermal tissue system, uniseriate and multiseriate epidermis, stomata: structure, types and functions, epidermal outgrowth: